casa0019-group5/casa0019-group5.github.io/README.md

 1. Pull the RpiScript folder onto the raspberry pi.
    It should include:

-- `.env` : Contains all URLs and User/Pass
+- `ecosystem.config.cjs` : Contains all the environmental variables to create and run the PM2 Instance. (create your own)
 - `collect_water.js` : Script to update the database.
-- `server.js` : Script that contains the API
+- `server.js` : Script that contains the API.
-- `package.json` : Contains all the Node libraries required.
-- `package-lock.json` : ???

-2. Run `npm install` to install all the required node packages listed in `package.json`.
+2. Run `npm init && npm install` to install all the required node packages listed in `package.json`.

-3. Install mariadb-server using `sudo apt install mariadb-server`
+3. Install mariadb-server using `apt install mariadb-server`

 - Might have to reboot